 - Creation and maintenance of a sustainable, safe, and healthy environment for students and employees, including freedom from all forms of discrimination and harassment.

-The Austin Community College District promotes student success and community development by providing affordable access, through traditional and distance learning modes, to higher education and workforce training in its service area.
-To fulfill its mission, the College will provide, within its available resources, the mission elements prescribed by the State of Texas:
+The Austin Community College District promotes student success and community development by providing affordable access, through traditional and distance learning modes, to higher education and workforce training, including appropriate applied baccalaureate degrees, in its service area.

 The Austin Community College is committed to enhanced learning success for all students.
 The primary goals of the College’s efforts to promote student success shall be to: